shansing/wechat-ocr-snipaste/README.md

 # WeChat OCR for Snipaste

-Use WeChar OCR in Snipaste.
+Use wechat OCR in Snipaste.

 ## Usage